ETS transcription factor family

-In the field of molecular biology, the ETS (E26 transformation-specific or Erythroblast Transformation Specific) family is one of the largest families of transcription factors and is unique to animals.
+In the field of molecular biology, the ETS (E26 transformation-specific or erythroblast transformation-specific) family is one of the largest families of transcription factors and is unique to animals.
 There are 28 genes in humans, 27 in the mouse, 10 in Caenorhabditis elegans and 9 in Drosophila.
-The founding member of this family was identified as a gene transduced by the leukemia virus, E26.
-The members of the family have been implicated in the development of different tissues as well as cancer progression.
+The founding member of this family was identified as a gene transduced by the avian leukosis virus, E26, which causes erythroblastosis in birds.
+Members of this family have been implicated in the development of different tissues as well as cancer progression.

 Subfamilies

-The ETS (Erythroblast Transformation Specific)family is divided into 12 subfamilies, which are listed below:
+The ETS (erythroblast transformation-specific) family is divided into 12 subfamilies, which are listed below: